 Feel free to download and have a free trial to remove hardsub from MKV with VideoProc Converter AI.

 No, there is no way you can remove hardcoded subtitles other than crop the video.

 How Do I Remove Hardcoded Subtitles From a Video?

 You'll need to crop the video if the subtitles are hardcoded.
-Launch VideoProc Converter and choose the Video menu from the welcome screen.
+Launch VideoProc Converter AI and choose the Video menu from the welcome screen.
 Import the video with hardcoded subtitles, then enable the Crop feature to cut off the hard-coded portion.
 Choose an output format then click RUN to start the process.

 How Do I Remove Soft Coded Subtitles From MKV?